bitterjug/elm-wpc/readme.markdown

   - [ ] The action isn't yet triggered by a scroll event

+    On a scroll message, if the offset is zero (is it reduntant to say "and if we're scrolling upwarsd?) we trigger the command to fetch earlier.

   - The `PostList Later` branch of `update` does a `scrollToEntry` to position the selected entry in the right place, which has the effect of zipping us back to the focussed item rather than letting us scroll up.